2026 수특 영독연 14강 변형문제 (1-9번)

 7 대표성 편향과 과도한 낙관주의

-Overoptimism may be ____ explained by “representativeness bias.”
+Overoptimism may ____ partially explained by “representativeness bias.”

-It is easy to see why the representativeness heuristic might be useful in everyday reasoning — specific information is often ____ accurate or more useful than general information, and favoring it may represent a useful cognitive shortcut when assessing probabilities.
+It is easy to see why the representativeness heuristic might be useful in everyday reasoning — specific information is often more accurate or more useful than general information, and favoring it may represent a useful ____ shortcut when assessing probabilities.

-____ this case, even if they believe they are average drivers, they will systematically underestimate the probability that they will be involved in an accident, because the representativeness heuristic will have generated an underestimation of the probability that average drivers are involved in accidents.
+In this case, even if they believe they are average drivers, they will systematically underestimate the probability that they will be involved in an accident, because the representativeness heuristic will ____ generated an underestimation of the probability that average drivers are involved in accidents.

 9 Francis William Aston의 생애